-Four decades of memories, stories, and recipes centered around key Eel River Valley events in the 1960s, '70s, '80s, and '90s.
+Three decades of memories, stories, and recipes centered around key Eel River Valley events in the 1960s, '70s, and '80s.
 Written by people who were there.
-A treasure of local history and good food, and a sequel to our best-selling cookbook that covered the '20s, '30s, '40s, and '50s: Old Favorites from Ferndale Kitchens (now in its second edition and still for sale).
+A treasure of local history and good food, and a sequel to our best-selling cookbook that covered the '30s, '40s, and '50s: Old Favorites from Ferndale Kitchens (now in its second edition and still for sale).

 A history of the land and people in the region that includes Port Kenyon, Arlynda Corners, Camp Weeott, Meridian, and the Island.

 Stories, photos and historical accounts of the early days of Grizzly Bluff, Waddington, Price Creek and Howe Creek.

 Stories of the Danish immigrant Svendsen and Christiansen families, including Peter Philipsen, founder of the Humboldt Creamery.
 Old photos of Loleta, Fernbridge, and Ferndale.